Introduction

 This put the people concerned at a very awkward state.
 Availability of Hollywood and other movies makes the classroom experience for these students very boring.
 They develop low capacity in decoding written words in whichever subject they undertake because they have developed the attitude that reading is boring.

 This study aims at exploring different ways of promoting the initiation of the motivation process at the earliest age possible.
-It is a wondering inquiry research that involves teachers carrying out the task in a classroom setting within a specified time.
+It is a wandering inquiry research that involves teachers carrying out the task in a classroom setting within a specified time.
 The aim is to determine the affectivity of motivating students at an early stage in life, especially as early as the kindergarten stage.

 There are a number of ways through which motivation among youngsters can be done, in order to develop the culture of reading at that early stage.
 It is important for the learner to develop self appreciation and the realization of the significance of reading in the long run.

-It is important for these young individuals to be made aware of the potential they have within them, and how this potential, if directed towards the culture of reading, can result in very great achievements in ones life.
+It is important for these young individuals to be made aware of the potential they have within them, and how this potential, if directed towards the culture of reading, can result in very great achievements in one’s life.

 The researcher is keen on ascertaining the importance of motivation on students and how best the process can be done in order to develop the culture of reading among student from an early stage of development.
 This has led the researcher to develop a wondering question to guide this study.
 How can teachers use audio books with text to effectively engage and motivate struggling students to read?

-Rationale for choosing the Wondering Question
+Rationale for Choosing the Wondering Question

 Many individuals who at one point in life have had the privilege of conducting a teaching session, especially with young children would confirm that the process of teaching such youngsters is very challenging.
 For this, the students need constant encouragement to create the desire to read in them.